 Last year we moved to Austin, where it never gets cold, so I think it’s easier for me to just embrace the pumpkin flavored things in the heat.
 What about you?
 Have you had a PSL yet or grabbed a pumpkin from the store yet to decorate your house with?
 Make sure you don’t leave the store without dates, a can of pumpkin puree and some pumpkin spice so you can make these no bake paleo pumpkin bites.

 These no bake paleo pumpkin bites require very little hands on time to make.
 You don’t need a food processor or anything crazy.
 Just a mixing bowl and a spoon!
 Perfect post workout fuel to help get some quick carbs into your system.
 Did you know that post workout is one of the best times for carbs?
-Learn all about how to eat for fat loss in my 6 week FASTer Way to Fat Loss Program!
+Want to know more?
+Learn all about carb cycling in this post!
 Yup you can eat treats like these no bake paleo pumpkin bites guilt free and still lose fat and tone up 🙂 #winning

 Back to these pumpkin bites.
 These really are so simple to make.
 Here are a few things to note if you are strict paleo:

 If you are following a paleo diet, the Vega performance protein noted in this recipe is not paleo.
 Simply omit the protein powder and use 2 scoops of collagen peptides in it’s place.
 If you are not using the Vega protein powder, you won’t need the extra 3 tbs. of pumpkin puree, and you may want to add an additional 1 tbs. of maple syrup depending on how sweet you want these to be (remember the dates are very sweet on their own).